ptangyue/Pam-Tangyuenyong-Portfolio/Part3_Final_Project.md

 ## Details of changes and Design decisions made after Part II

 There were several major changes I made when creating my page in shorthand.
 Parts of them were from the user interviews in Part II, and some of them arose as I saw fit.
-The changes can be divided in to Story Telling part and Visualization part.
+The changes can be divided in to Storytelling part and Visualization part.

-### Story-Telling Part
+### Storytelling Part
 **1. Using persona**

 According to user interviews in Part II, one of the main issues in my presentation was a lack of audience engagement, which resulted in low enthusiasm to take recommended actions.
 Therefore, I decided to use persona strategy by creating two main characters, 75-year-old grandma Susan who suffered from a senior romance, and 30-year-old grandson Paul.
 With this, audience will learn about each areas of the senior scam as the story of how grandma Susan was trapped unfolds.